Transfer printing: Design history

 The pottery and printmaking worlds were already closely related, with large numbers of prints being copied by painters on pottery, especially porcelain, for which prints, including book illustrations, were the main source of images.
 Early scenes, mostly relatively small and on larger pieces occupying only the centre of the piece, included genteel or pastoral couples or small groups, landscapes, classical ruins, ships and portraits, especially of the military heroes of the Seven Years' War of 1756–63.
 All these came from the existing repertoire of china painting, with scenes from Aesop the most popular literary references.

 Transfer-printed English wares are recorded in New York by 1776, and North America became an important market.
 By this time transfer-printing on the refined earthenwares such as creamware had become common.
 Large numbers of designs celebrated the new republic and in particular George Washington, with elaborate decorations around the central image as the century came to an end.

 One particularly distinctive type of transferware, with an all-over floral pattern, is called chintz pottery, or chintzware.

 History

 Italy

 Although England dominated the history of commercial transfer printing, the technique had first been used in Italy.
 A few maiolica pieces, probably from around Turin, mix printed and painted elements in their decoration.
 They date to the late 17th century, or possibly the early 18th; four surviving pieces are known.
-Between about 1749 and 1752, just at the time of the earliest English printeds, the Doccia porcelain factory near Florence also used transfer printing.
+Between about 1749 and 1752, just at the time of the earliest English printed, the Doccia porcelain factory near Florence also used transfer printing.
 They also experimented with stencils, and some pieces mix these techniques.
 About 50 pieces are known to survive.